Shopify/polaris/polaris.shopify.com/content/content/alternative-text.md

 Alt text is a text replacement for an image.
 Generally, it is represented by the alt HTML element attribute `alt="alt text"`.

-Often used by people with low or loss of vision, screen readers announce alt text to explain images.
-Alt text also displays if images fail to download (for example, there’s an unstable or low-bandwidth network connection).
+Often used by people who are blind or have low vision, screen readers announce alt text to explain images.
+Alt text will also display when images fail to download (for example, there’s an unstable or low-bandwidth network connection).

 Alt text should: